Don't Lie: Music video

-The music video for the song starts off with a still photograph of all four members of the Black Eyed Peas.
+The music video for the song was directed by The Saline Project.
+It starts off with a still photograph of all four members of the Black Eyed Peas.
 The members start moving as the music picks up pace and then dance a little.
 The 'photograph' establishes that the video is set in Brazil by showing Rio de Janeiro.
 Later in the video, other iconographic locations are shown, such as the rainforest and the slums.
 First up, will.i.am sings his verse.
 As he rides on his scooter, he suddenly spots himself and an ex-girlfriend arguing.
 He stops the scooter and walks by them, still singing his part.
 Then we switch to Fergie, walking in a bikini-top and a sarong-like bottom and singing the hook.
 Its Apl's turn after it, he sings his verse as we are shown clips of him and Taboo flirting.
 Again, Fergie sings the hook.
 Then finally, Taboo takes over for the bridge/third verse.
 And this time, the wardrobe and the scenario changes.
-All four members of the Black Eyed Peas are now on-stage at a mini-concert.
+All four members of the Black Eyed Peas are now on-stage at a mini-concert in Parque Lage in Rio.
 Taboo seemingly sings to a girl standing in the very first row.
 Near the end of his verse, however, it is shown that there are several versions of the girl in different outfits, all dancing with different men.
 Fergie dances and sings the verse.
 This goes on until the end, when the camera zooms out on another still photograph of the band posing.

 Part of the music video is set in the same building at Parque Lage in Rio de Janeiro that Snoop Dogg's music video for "Beautiful" is, but filmed around two years ago.
 However, the courtyard actually contains a pool (visible in the Snoop Dogg video) that is ignored in computer-generated image composition in the "Don't Lie" video—the partygoers would actually be falling in the water.
 In real life, the building serves as a community art school, although it does occasionally hold intimate jazz performances.